 Robert Wood Johnson Foundation

 Joly, Brenda M. PhD, MPH; Elbaum-Williamson, Martha MPA; and Mittal, Prashant MS, MSc, "Early Detection and Intervention for the Prevention of Psychosis.
 Outreach Evaluation Report: Year 1" (2008).
-Population Health and Health Policy.
+Population Health & Health Policy.
 28.